ADHD Adulting Autism Book Reviews Neurodiversity Product Recommentations

 Cleaning with ADHD or Autism: My Top 3 Resources

 (Affiliate statement: I’m recommending these resources because I’ve actually used them and found them helpful myself.
-If you click on one of my affiliate links (like Amazon or Bookshop) and make a purchase, I may receive a commission for referring you.)
+If you click on one of our affiliate links (like Amazon or Bookshop) and make a purchase, we may receive a commission for referring you.)

 1. Unf*ck Your Habitat